A guide for schools and education professionals

 Early Years SENCO Network Cluster meeting

-These are termly online meeting through Teams aimed at Early Years setting SENCOs and Childminders.
+These are termly online meeting through TEAMS aimed at Early Years setting SENCOs and Childminders.
 The sessions provide news and updates for SEND and inclusion within Portsmouth and can be accessed through the traded website or by emailing [email protected].

 Focused Professional Meetings